ziembamilosz/asd-course/README.md

 # Algorithms and data structures course - Python

-This reposiotory contains solutions to compulsory and non-compulsory exercices required in course on AGH UST during 4th semester for the field Automation Controll and Robotics
+This reposiotory contains solutions to compulsory and non-compulsory exercices required in course on AGH UST during 4th semester for the field Automatic Control and Robotics

-First part (1-7) contains Data Structures and second part (8-14) algorithms.
+First part (1-7) contains data structures and second part (8-14) algorithms.

 ### Contents